luisbarrancos/generative-o-matic/P5js/multiplayer_fluids/README.md

 6. Scan the QR code with your mobile, it should go to i.e, ```http://192.168.0.3:3000/?=sdi4``` which is the hardcoded *room* name.

+## Notes

+Tried on Firefox, Chrome.
+You should see a virtual "bubble level" moving in your mobile phone.
+If you see a large static circle within a circle, without any motion whatsoever, check your device permissions.
+You need access to the mobile phone sensors in order to get their data.

 ## Authors

  * Luis Barrancos, p5 host, client